-AP26113 is a small molecule that in preclinical studies has exhibited activity as a potent tyrosine-kinase inhibitor of anaplastic lymphoma kinase (ALK) and epidermal growth factor receptor (EGFR) and c-ros oncogene 1 (ROS1).
-Like Iclusig, AP26113 was internally discovered by ARIAD scientists, and targets unique genetic features of cancer cells.
+AP26113 is an investigational oral inhibitor of anaplastic lymphoma kinase (ALK).
+AP26113 was internally discovered by ARIAD scientists, and targets unique genetic features of cancer cells.

 ALK was first identified as a chromosomal rearrangement in anaplastic large-cell lymphoma (ALCL).
 Genetic studies indicate that abnormal expression of ALK is a key driver of certain types of non-small cell lung cancer (NSCLC) and neuroblastomas, as well as ALCL.
 Since ALK is generally not expressed in normal adult tissues, it represents a highly promising molecular target for cancer therapy.